Bringing Food into the U.S.

 Agricultural pests and diseases are a threat to U.S. crop production and to the livestock industry.
 Some animal diseases can be highly contagious and could cause severe economic damage to livestock and result in losses in production, which could lead to increased costs for meat and dairy products.
 Plant pests and disease, as well as invasive plant material can cause crop loss and also damage lawns, ornamental plants, and trees.
 Plant pest infestations can result in increased costs to consumers due to pest eradication efforts as well as lower crop yields.
 High risk plant pest and animal disease outbreaks within the U.S. could also adversely affect the economy as a result of reduced trade of U.S. origin goods to countries around the world.

-The U.S. Department of Agriculture and the Department of Homeland Security are partners in this effort to protect American agriculture against the introduction of foreign plant and animal pests and diseases at our nation's ports of entry.
-USDA's Animal and Plant Health Inspection Service develops the policies that determine what agricultural products can come into the country and what products pose a risk and should be kept out.
-U.S. Customs and Border Protection at ports of entry enforce these agricultural policies.
-Confiscated items are carefully destroyed in special CBP facilities.
+The U.S. Department of Agriculture and the Department of Homeland Security are partners in the effort to protect American agriculture against the introduction of pests and diseases at our nation's ports of entry.
+USDA's Animal and Plant Health Inspection Service determines what agricultural products are admissible into the U.S. and what products pose a risk and should be prohibited or restricted entry.
+U.S. Customs and Border Protection enforce these agricultural rules and regulations at ports of entry.
 Learn more about protecting agriculture.